 #11: … dealing with stress

-If you’re feeling stressed about finances or any aspect of running your business, Peter advises it’s a good idea to get help sooner rather than later.
+If you’re feeling stressed about finances or any aspect of running your business, Marie advises it’s a good idea to get help sooner rather than later, instead of hoping the situation will resolve itself.

 Learn more about managing stress and anxiety as a small business owner.